eaasi/user-handbook/source/api/eaas.rst

-  :status 500: No Software object with the specified UUID found :>json string id: Unique ID (UUID) for this Software resource :>json string label: Human-readable name for this Software resource :>json boolean isPublic: Indicates if this Software resource has been published (publishing Software resources has not yet been properly implemented in EaaSI; this value should be "false")
+  :status 500: No Software object with the specified UUID found :>json string id: Unique ID (UUID) for this Software resource :>json string label: Human-readable name for this Software resource :>json boolean isPublic: Indicates if this Software resource has been published (publishing Software resources has not yet been properly implemented in EAASI; this value should be "false")
   :>json string archiveId: Name for the storage archive where the Software object is kept; should be "zero conf" for all private Software resources
-  :>json boolean isOperatingSystem: Indicates if the Software resource has been identified as an operating system installer during resource import (available via Demo UI but not yet re-incorporated into EaaSI UI import process; should be "false" but certain legacy objects may display "true")
+  :>json boolean isOperatingSystem: Indicates if the Software resource has been identified as an operating system installer during resource import (available via Demo UI but not yet re-incorporated into EAASI UI import process; should be "false" but certain legacy objects may display "true")

 **Example response**: